COMBAT-TB/tb_variant_filter/README.md

     2. `tbprofiler`: [TBProfiler](http://tbdr.lshtm.ac.uk/) list of antibiotic resistant genes
     3. `mtbseq`: [MTBseq](https://github.com/ngs-fzb/MTBseq_source) list of antibiotic resistant genes
     4. `uvp`: [UVP](https://github.com/CPTR-ReSeqTB/UVP) list of repetitive loci in M. tuberculosis genome
 2. Filter by proximity to indels.
 Masks out variants within a certain distance (by default 5 bases) of an insertion or deletion site.
 3. Filter by percentage of alternate allele bases.
 Mask out variants with less than a minimum percentage (by default 90%) alternative alleles.

+Filtering by read depth and (SAM/BAM) mapping quality were omitted because these filters are performed by the upstream workflow we (SANBI) currently use.
+The first of these might be added in the future.

 When used together the effects of the filters are added (i.e. a variant is masked out if it is masked by any of the filters).

 #### Installation